-In 2011, the Commission agreed on the Management Procedure (MP) that would be used to guide the setting of the SBT global total allowable catch (TAC) to ensure that the SBT spawning stock biomass achieves the interim rebuilding target of 20 per cent of the original spawning stock biomass.
+In 2011, the Commission agreed on the Management Procedure (MP) that would be used to guide the setting of the SBT global total allowable catch (TAC) to ensure that the SBT spawning stock biomass achieves the interim rebuilding target of 20% of the original spawning stock biomass.
+A new MP was adopted in 2019 and will be used to set the global TAC from 2021 onwards.
 The review of fishery indicators forms part of the MP's metarule process to determine whether exceptional circumstances exist.

-The 2018-19 update of fishery indicators for the SBT stock summarises indicators in two groups: (1) indicators unaffected by the unreported catch identified by the 2006 Japanese Market Review and Australian Farm Review; and (2) indicators that may be affected by the unreported catch.
+The 2019-20 update of fishery indicators for the SBT stock summarises indicators in two groups: (1) indicators unaffected by the unreported catch identified by the 2006 Japanese Market Review and Australian Farm Review; and (2) indicators that may be affected by the unreported catch.
 Data collected in the longline fisheries after 2006 are unlikely to be affected by unreported catches because of the catch documentation activities that have been undertaken by CCSBT members, and therefore only the historical data and some standardised indicators are possibly affected.

 In this paper, interpretation of indicators is limited to subset 1, and recent trends in some indices from subset 2.
-Two indicators of juvenile (age 1-4) SBT abundance were provided in 2019; the trolling index remained at zero while the gene-tagging abundance estimate decreased.
+Two indicators of juvenile (age 1-4) SBT abundance were provided in 2020; the trolling index increased from 2019 while the gene-tagging abundance estimate decreased very slightly.
 Indicators of age 4+ SBT exhibited mixed trends.
-The newly developed close-kin mark recapture index of abundance increased for the latest year it was calculated (2014).
-The catch per unit effort (CPUE) from the New Zealand domestic longline fishery decreased while the Japanese longline nominal CPUE increased in 2018.
-Similarly, the Japanese standardised, normalised CPUE series for core vessels increased substantially, but this increase was not seen for all vessels.
-The mean length of SBT caught by Indonesia has generally decreased since 2011, and decreased slightly in 2019.
-There remains a strong need to understand the location of the small SBT catches.
-The median age of SBT increased in 2018.
+The newly developed close-kin mark recapture index of abundance decreased for the latest year it was calculated (2015).
+The standardised catch per unit effort (CPUE) from the New Zealand domestic longline fishery decreased while the Japanese longline nominal CPUE increased in 2019.
+In contrast, the Japanese standardised, normalised CPUE series for core vessels decreased substantially, but this decrease was not seen for the CPUE for all vessels, which remained stable.
+The mean length of SBT caught by Indonesia has generally decreased since 2011 and decreased slightly in 2019.
+The mean age of SBT decreased slightly in 2019.